manoloesparta/hnjournal/README.md

 #### Client

-> This is only tested in the iPhone SE
+> Only tested in the iPhone SE

+You should have connected your phone to the computer in order to install it

 ```bash
 cd hnclient